AOMediaCodec/av1-spec/annex.a.levels.md

   * CompressedRatio is defined as UnCompressedSize ÷ CompressedSize

-**Note:** The ÷ operator represents standard mathematical division (in contrast to the / operator which repesents integer division).
+**Note:** The ÷ operator represents standard mathematical division (in contrast to the / operator which represents integer division).
 {:.alert .alert-info }

 If scalability_mode_idc is not present or equal to a reserved value, then TemporalParallelNum and TemporalParallelDen are defined to be equal to 1.